pippim/pippim.github.io/stack.md

-You can turn off Site-Wide Front Matter by setting the filename to `None` as documented in the `stack-to-blog.py` progream:
+You can turn off Site-Wide Front Matter by setting the filename to `None` as documented in the `stack-to-blog.py` program:

 ``` python
 # See: /website/sede/refresh.sh for how file is updated on GitHub Pages